Skip to main content Skip to navigation

 Welcome to the Gang Lab at Washington State University

-Hemp research is a big focus of our lab now!
+Hemp research is a big focus of our lab!

 Check out our WSU Hemp Research page for details!